Virgil Kalakoda: Professional boxing career

-K-1 MAX
+Kickboxing career

-Virgil made his K-1 MAX debut on 4 May 2005 at the K-1 World MAX 2005 World Tournament Open against former champion Albert Kraus with the prize being a place at the quarter final stage of the 2005 K-1 MAX final.
+Virgil made his K-1 MAX debut on 4 May 2005 at the K-1 World MAX 2005 World Tournament Open against former champion Albert Kraus with the prize being a place at the quarter-final stage of the 2005 K-1 MAX final.
 Virgil was unable to defeat the 2002 champion but impressed enough to be offered a super fight at the final event.
 After racking up a couple of wins with the promotion he was invited back the following year to take place in qualifying only to lose to the 2004 champion Buakaw Por.
 Pramuk.
-Once again Virgil impressed in the split decision extension round defeat and was invited to take part in the quarter finals despite the loss.
-At the final he met Andy Souwer in the quarter finals and suffered his first stoppage defeat.
+Once again Virgil impressed in the split decision extension round defeat and was invited to take part in the quarter-finals despite the loss.
+At the final he met Andy Souwer in the quarter-finals and suffered his first stoppage defeat.

 Later that year Virgil made his first (and so far only) appearance in Shoot boxing's number one event – the S-Cup.
-He met fellow boxer Daniel Dawson in the quarter final stage but was unable to proceed losing by unanimous decision.
+He met fellow boxer Daniel Dawson in the quarter-final stage but was unable to proceed losing by unanimous decision.
 Despite early initial promise with the K-1 organization Virgil's record has been patchy – mixing good wins against the likes of Takayuki Kohiruimaki and Ole Laursen with a number of defeats including a shock loss against Se Ki Kim at the K-1 Fighting Network Khan in 2007.